esimonian/cardano-foundation/_pages/project.md

 ---
 # Project overview

 The Cardano project is developing a next generation blockchain technology designed to build a new decentralised economy, and democratize finance in emerging markets.
-Cardano will allow decentralised applications and contracts will be built and executed, in a low-cost, secure and scalable way.
+Cardano will allow decentralised applications and contracts to be built and executed, in a low-cost, secure and scalable way.

 Blockchain has the potential to become a globally transformative technology, with global financial institutions spending over $1 billion dollars on blockchain technology in 2016 alone.
 However current solutions have been hampered by a number of critical issues: lack of regulatory oversight, experimental software development with unproven security, poor governance that stifles updates, and a lack of planning for the long term future of protocols.